FunctionalSwift/katas/Sources/katas/recursion/reduce/README.md

 # Task

-Implement `List.reduce` using recursion.
+Implement `Array.reduce` using recursion.
+Unlike array's standard reduce this function should not receive an accumulator, it should use the first element of the list as the initial value.

-`reduce` behaves exactly likes `fold`, but instead of receiving an accumulator it uses the first element of the list as the initial value.
+If the list is empty it should throw a `listCannotBeEmpty` error.

-If you want to use the provided tests the function must be called `reduceKt` and must be inside the `recursion.reduce` package.
+If you want to use the provided tests the function must be in a Array extension and have to be the following signature `func reduce(_ operation: (Element, Element) -> Element) throws -> Element`.

 ## Arguments

 * operation: Function to use as the reduction step.
-Like the `List.reduce` `operation` parameter, it should be a function with the following type: `(A, A) -> A` where `A` is the type of the elements of the collection.
+It should be a function with the following type: `(Element, Element) -> Element` where `Element` is the type of the elements of the collection.

 ## Example